yossadh/yossadh.github.io/_drafts/2019-00-00-blue-house.md

 >It is night with glaring sunshine.
 || Det är en natt med strålande sol.

 As a person who spent most of my life near the equator, the night sunshine felt like a distant fantasy.
 To readers in Northern hemisphere though, this conjures a certain place and time.
 The reader is immediately transported to a certain geography, up North around the Arctic circle, and a certain season, summertime when days are long.

-It is also notable that the translator (Göran Malmqvist) chose to translate _strålande_ as _glaring_, probably because it suits the overall sombre mood, but _strålande_ also has a positive connotation (_brilliant, glorious_: There is a song called _Jul, jul, strålande jul || Christmas, Christmas, glorious Christmas_).
+It is also notable that the translator, Göran Malmqvist, chose to translate _strålande_ as _glaring_, probably because it suits the overall sombre mood, but _strålande_ also has a positive connotation (_brilliant, glorious_: There is a song called _Jul, jul, strålande jul || Christmas, Christmas, glorious Christmas_).
+Note also that Malmqvist preserves the present participle form of _strålande_, so _glaring_ not _glary_.

 The poem closes parenthetically:
 >While the sun burns behind the islands.